2SpaceMasterRace/Linux-Kernel-Module-Zig/kernelmodule_C/README.md

 examples of this in `src/test.c`.

 ## Credits
-This beautiful[template](https://github.com/neoeno/toy-c-project-template) is from Kay Lack.
+This beautiful [template](https://github.com/neoeno/toy-c-project-template) is from Kay Lack.
 It prioritises having the fewest elements and easiest setup.
 As a result, it cuts a few corners that you probably wouldn't want to cut in a professional C project.
 It kind of works out for this project's needs.